ilisau/qaprotours/README.md

 We use Kafka here for sending messages to mail client instead of blocking rest approach.

+3) ElasticSearch

+We use Elasticsearch to provide fast and efficient search approach to find tours.

 ### Arguments from .env file

 - ```HOST``` - 'postgres' for PostreSQL